wanghenan/learnGit/readme.txt

 testgit
-Git is a distributed version control system.
+Change Git is a distributed version control system.
-Git is free software.
+Change Git is free software.